slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On wealth

 <!--
-> *"No one is as impressed with your possessions as you are."
--- Kevin Kelly*
-> *"Being rich is having money; being wealthy is having time."
--- Stephen Swidr*
-> *"Management is the oldest, and most over-rated form of leverage.
-Capital, media, and code are the modern forms." (...)
-"Making money is not something that you do - it’s a skill that you learn." (...)
-"No one can predict macro."
--- Naval Ravikant*

 - making money is not about luck
 - you don’t get rich by spending your time to save money. you get rich by saving your time to save make money.
 - rich people stay rich by living like they’re broke. broke people stay broke by living like they’re rich